 I don’t get to say this about a lot of cakes, but this one is phenomenal when warm, so feel free to slice it on up!

-Not that anything is lost as it cools; combining hot cake with boiled fudge creates a major infusion of moisture that gives the cake a remarkable shelf life, so it's a great make-ahead dessert.
-Plus, the cooler the frosting the more fudge-like it becomes.
+Not that anything is lost as it cools; as noted above, combining hot cake with boiled fudge creates a major infusion of moisture that gives the cake a remarkable shelf life, so it's a great make-ahead dessert.
+Plus, the cooler the frosting, the more fudge-like it becomes.

-The cake's low profile makes it easy to serve on paper plates or napkins, making it right at home on any picnic table, but its overall lightness means it's just as amenable to being served à la mode after dinner, too.
-It's the kind of versatility not many cakes can offer, so you may find yourself making it again and again.
+The cake's low profile makes it easy to serve on paper plates or napkins, making it right at home on any picnic table, but its overall lightness means it's just as amenable to being served à la mode after dinner.
+It's a kind of versatility not many cakes can offer, so you may find yourself making it again and again.

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Serious Eats.
 Read more about our affiliate linking policy.